metaperl/freegold-focus/tools/new-user-welcome.rst

 http://focus.freegold.biz/tools/{kbid}

 The essence of Karatbars is finding 2 team players.
 How to locate those team players?
-There are no limits on the number of ways.
+You have no limits on the number of ways.
 However your mentor page lists some possible approaches for you and your team members to take advantage of: http://focus.freegold.biz/trainwith/{kbid}